keyuan77-s/Gaussian-based-Grasping/README.md

 # Lightweight Convolutional Neural Network with Gaussian-based Grasping Representation for Robotic Grasping Detection
-The code will be public after the paper is accepted
+The codes will be public after the paper is accepted